+We have also previously developed an automated computational environment in MATLAB to facilitate advanced analysis of medical images, including CT, MRI, and US [31].
+The environment integrates several essential capabilities to support radiotherapy planning and evaluation.
+It enables image segmentation, supporting both manual and automated contouring to delineate target volume (tumors) and OARs with precision.
+Additionally, the system enables 3D model reconstruction to create detailed anatomical models and supports 2D image extraction for enhanced visualization or further analysis, such as dose distribution.
+The environment includes features for motion management, accommodating organ motion for needle-induced movement, and dose planning, enabling visualization and planning of spatially non-uniform dose distributions [32,33].
+Additionally, we have developed two mechanical models to characterize needle-tissue interactions [34–36].

-[31][32,33][34–36]This work presents a novel training platform for prostate BT that enables users to perform mechanical motions that closely replicate real-world procedures, generates virtual US images that resemble actual US scans, and accurately assesses expertise levels.
-The platform comprises: (i) a haptic feedback Touch device (3D Systems, Inc., Rock Hill, SC) which provides tactile feedback during needle insertion into the prostate; (ii) two cameras—a top-view camera for hand tracking and a front-facing camera for eye gaze tracking; and (iii) dynamic simulated US imaging that visualizes needle advancement within a deforming prostate model.
+This work presents a novel training platform for prostate BT that enables users to perform mechanical motions that closely replicate real-world procedures, generates virtual US images that resemble actual US scans, and accurately assesses expertise levels.
+The architecture of the simulation platform consists of three major subsystems: (i) a haptic feedback Touch device (3D Systems, Inc., Rock Hill, SC), which provides tactile feedback during needle insertion into the prostate; (ii) two cameras—a top-view camera for hand tracking and a front-facing camera for eye gaze tracking; and (iii) dynamic simulated US imaging that visualizes needle advancement within a deforming prostate model.

 MATERIALS AND METHODS

-The following sections present the design, development, and performance evaluation of a real-time tracking system.
+The following sections present the design, development, and performance evaluation of a real-time training system.
 Section 2.1 presents the training device that utilizes haptic feedback.
 Section 2.2 presents the real-time tracking system design and its components with ML enhancements.
 Finally, Section 2.3 discusses the US imaging of a prostate model.

 2.1 Haptic Feedback System